TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Methodology

 \subsubsection{Selection}

-Starting from the root node of the search tree representing the initial UI state, we follow a path in the search tree by recursively selecting child nodes based on exploration heuristics.
-In our setting, the environment involves high-branching UI states and potentially biased feedback from LLMs.
-Under such conditions, the standard Upper Confidence Bound (UCB)~\cite{auer2002nonstochastic} may lead to over-exploitation of early promising paths while severely limiting the exploration of alternative states.
-To address this, we adopt a variant known as the softmax-over-UCB strategy~\cite{2021FOP}, which assigns selection probabilities to available child nodes according to their UCB scores.
-This approach transforms deterministic UCB scores into a probability distribution using a softmax function, enabling stochastic yet guided selection.
-This design encourages exploration of underexplored areas while still favoring high-reward nodes, thereby improving state space coverage and mitigating premature convergence.
+Starting from the root node of a search tree representing the initial UI state, we follow a path by recursively selecting child nodes based on a selection policy that balances exploration and exploitation.
+In our MCTS-based framework, rewards derived from LLMs can be imperfect due to their approximate and context-sensitive nature, which may cause the standard Upper Confidence Bound (UCB)-based node selection~\cite{auer2002nonstochastic} to prematurely favor suboptimal actions and insufficiently visit alternative paths.
+To address this, we adopt a variant known as the softmax-over-UCB strategy~\cite{2021FOP}, which assigns selection probabilities to available child nodes based on their UCB scores.
+This approach transforms deterministic UCB scores into a softmax-based probability distribution, enabling stochastic yet guided selection that improves state space coverage and mitigates premature convergence~\cite{danihelka2022policy}.
+At each selection stage, \oursystem recursively traverses the search tree from the root, and samples expanded child nodes based on softmax-normalized UCB scores, until it reaches a leaf or unexpanded node.